INTERSECT-training/packaging/_episodes/09-publishing.md

 pipx run build
 ```

-The module is named build, so `python -m build` is how you'd run it from nox.
+The module is named build, so `python -m build` is how you'd run it from
+a task runner like nox or hatch.
 The executable is actually named `pyproject-build`, since installing a `build`
 executable would likely conflict with other things on your system.